Crunchyroll: Reception

 Crunchyroll has been generally well-received as a streaming service dedicated to anime.
 IGN highlighted its simulcast streams of new shows as they air in Japan.
 While PCMag was impressed by the selection of shows available, their reviewers felt that the user interface was too cluttered.

-Crunchyroll Originals have been less well-received.
+Crunchyroll Originals have been less well received.
 Callum May of Anime News Network outlined the production issues that Originals have faced, both for internal productions and U.S.-Japan co-productions.

 Controversies

+Union busting allegations

 Crunchyroll has been accused of union busting and other anti-union practices in its English dubbing work.
 After shifting to at-home recording during the COVID-19 pandemic, Crunchyroll announced a return to studio recording in May 2022.
 Following this shift, Crunchyroll began to primarily hire Texas-based actors to use their Texas studio.
 Since Texas is a right-to-work state, the Coalition of Dubbing Actors (CODA) alleged that this policy shift was an attempt to thwart union organization among dubbing actors and encouraged them to pressure Crunchyroll to sign a union contract with SAG-AFTRA.

-In September 2022, Crunchyroll fired Kyle McCarley from his role as the protagonist of Mob Psycho 100.
-McCarley, who is a member of SAG-AFTRA, had offered to work on a non-union contract for the third season, on the condition that Crunchyroll meet with SAG-AFTRA representatives to discuss potential future contracts but Crunchyroll refused.
-In June 2023, Crunchyroll unlawfully forbade the developers of the Tower of God: New World mobile game to cast the voice actors from the anime because the game production was covered by a union contract.
+In September 2022, Crunchyroll fired Kyle McCarley, a SAG-AFTRA member, from his role as the protagonist of Mob Psycho 100.
+Crunchyroll refused McCarley's offer to work on a non-union contract for the third season on the condition that Crunchyroll meet with SAG-AFTRA representatives to discuss potential future contracts.

+In June 2023, Crunchyroll forbade the developers of the Tower of God: New World mobile game to cast the voice actors from the anime because the game production was covered by a union contract.
+The same month, voice actor Marin Miller alleged that the company used unenforceable contract clauses and was unwilling to provide job protections from artificial intelligence, and subsequently announced that they would no longer be working for dubs produced by the company.

+Antitrust and monopoly

 Since the Sony acquisition, the United States Department of Justice reviewed Sony's plan to combine Funimation and Crunchyroll into one service as a possible antitrust case.
 The Coalition of Dubbing Actors called the merged company a "chokepoint of power" in the dubbing industry.
 Comic Book Resources called the merger a monopoly and observed that it resulted in increased prices for existing Funimation customers, despite being available in fewer countries.
 In February 2024, Crunchyroll announced that it would not be honoring Funimation customers' digital purchases of anime, leading to a backlash.

+Mail theft allegation

 In October 2024, Crunchyroll was accused of mail theft by voice actor David Wald.
 According to Wald, for five years the company received fan mail meant for him and gave the items to staff instead.
 Crunchyroll stated that they did not intentionally open mail intended to others and were investigating the situation.
 A couple of weeks later, Wald announced he left his role as the English voice of Gajeel Redfox in Fairy Tail and he would not return to Crunchyroll's studio following the accusation.